-Dress-Up Day Code: On special days designated by the principal, students may be out of uniform.
+Dress-Down Day Code: On special days designated by the principal, students may be out of uniform.
 The following code is intended to encourage individuality and style within the framework of the virtue of modesty.
-Girls: dresses or skirts (no bare shoulders or sleeveless; the length may not be shorter than two inches above the knee), white or colored blouses or sweaters that are not form-fitting, dress slacks.
-Jeans or jeans-style slacks, jeggings, leggings or tights used as pants are not permitted.
-Jeans may be acceptable on designated "dress down days".
-Leggings are permitted if worn underneath of a dress or skirt that is no shorter than two inches above the knee.
-No athletic shoes other than the school style.
-No flip flops, sandals, open toe shoes or high heels.
-Toes and heels must be covered.
+Girls: dresses or skirts (no bare shoulders or sleeveless dresses; the length may not be shorter than two inches above the knee), blouses or sweaters that are not form-fitting, or jeans.
+Jeggings, leggings or tights used as pants are not permitted, unless they are worn underneath of a dress or skirt that is no shorter than two inches above the knee.
 Jewelry worn must be in accordance with uniform guidelines.
-Boys: shirts with a collar, sweater or sweater vest, dress pants in the style of the uniform trousers, belt, dress shoes.
-Not permitted: Jeans or pants that resemble jeans, jeggings, shorts, sweats, and sneakers, t-shirts, except on specifically identified "dress down days".
+Boys: shirts (no bare shoulders or sleeveless), pants, or shorts (the length may not be shorter than two inches above the knee).
+Not permitted for anyone: Flip flops, sandals, open toe shoes or high heels.
+Toes and heels must be covered at all times.

-The lost and found is located in the gym, by the PE office.
+The lost and found is located in the gym, by the PE office, as well as in the front office.
 The lost and found will be purged twice during the school year.
 The first purge will take place the week prior to the Christmas break.
 The second purging of items not claimed will take place at the end of the first week that school has closed for summer.
-These items will be donated to charity.
+Items not claimed will be donated to charity.